neuronets/nobrainer/README.md

 ### Transfer learning

 The pre-trained models can be used for transfer learning.
 To avoid forgetting important information in the pre-trained model, you can apply regularization to the kernel weights and also use a low learning rate.
-For more information, please see the _Nobrainer_ guide notebook on transfer learning.
+For more information, please see the [_Nobrainer_ guide notebook](/guide/transfer_learning.ipynb) on transfer learning.

+#### Example

 As an example of transfer learning, [@kaczmarj](https://github.com/kaczmarj) re-trained a brain extraction model to label meningiomas in 3D T1-weighted, contrast-enhanced MR scans.
 The original model is publicly available and was trained on 10,000 T1-weighted MR brain scans from healthy participants.
 These were all research scans (i.e., non-clinical) and did not include any contrast agents.
 The meningioma dataset, on the other hand, was composed of relatively few scans, all of which were clinical and used gadolinium as a contrast agent.
 You can observe the differences in contrast below.